cypress-io/cypress-documentation/source/ja/api/commands/type.md

 The text to be typed into the DOM element.

-Text passed to `.type()` may include any of these special character sequences:
+Text passed to `.type()` may include any of the special character sequences below.

+{% note info %}
+To disable parsing special characters sequences, set the `parseSpecialCharSequences` option to `false`.
+{% endnote %}

 Sequence | Notes
 --- | ---